University Advising Center

 Business Office: (214) 768-6725

 The A-LEC offers many different opportunities for students to maximize their learning effectiveness.
-Students may register for HDEV 1110: ORACLE (Optimum Reading, Attention, Comprehension, and Learning Efficiency), a class devoted to developing students' reading rate, comprehension, and learning strategies.
+Students may register for HDEV 1110: Reading and Learning Strategies, a class devoted to developing students' reading rate, comprehension, and learning strategies.
 The A-LEC provides free drop-in workshops to allow students to improve their study skills and tutoring is provided by SMU undergraduate students for most first- and second-year courses.
 For students who want help with a problem in studying a particular text or preparing for a test, A-LEC Learning Specialists offer individual appointments.

 Coordinator: Lee Gibson